dmytrostriletskyi/threads-net/README.md

 endpoints or even build a retry mechanism (try public one, if failed, try private one).

 ### Troubleshooting

-#### User Identifier

-If you use `public API`, you should know that there is one really unstable method — getting a user's identifier by a username (`threads.public_api.get_user_id`) because under the hood it does retrieving and parsing a plain `HTML` instead of regular `GrapQL` or `RESTful API`.
-The returning `HTML` is inconsistent from time to time as well `API` itself is broken not responding with any data at all.

-Until the library maintainers find more stable way, you have two options:

-* Retrieve a user's identifier manually from a public service like this one — https://commentpicker.com/instagram-user-id.php.
-* Use `private API` method (`threads.private_api.get_user_id`) which use much more stable endpoint.
-You can just fetch a user identifier once via it and then pass it to `public API` and it will work.

 #### Two-Factor Authentication (2FA)